Why it matters

 Proceedings of the 1990 ACM Symposium on Interactive 3D Graphics (SI3D '90), pp. 235–243

 In 1990, research in virtual environments was almost entirely about what you could see and hear.
-This paper makes the case that the next honest dimension of presence is what you can feel — not just contact events, but the rich signature of a surface's texture, stiffness, and give.
+This paper makes the case that the next dimension of presence is what you can feel — not just contact events, but the rich signature of a surface's texture, stiffness, and give.

 Force display is especially useful for communicating surface texture and bulk properties of objects and environments as well as dynamics of objects.
 In this way force display technologies augment the strengths of computer-generated graphics and sound in creating convincingly realistic environments. — p.
 235